 The Yankees got 28 games out of Kevin Youkilis, who signed a $13 million contract in the offseason.
 Outfielder Curtis Granderson has played in 44 games of a season in which he's getting paid $15 million.
 Then there's The Captain, Derek Jeter.
 He's played in 17 games.
 His salary is $13 million.
 And as of Wednesday, he's done for the season.

 So how much money have the Yankees lost to injury this season?
 Right now, that figure is at $75.4 million.
 Add the luxury tax bill and it totals $104.5 million.

 There's another $4.5 million still on the table with 17 games left for A-Rod and Granderson.
 Will both of them play every game?
 With A-Rod a little beat up lately, the Yankees will, probably, eat a little bit more cash.

 But before anybody tsk-tsk's the Yankees too much, we have to note some of this will be coming back to them via insurance policies.
 It's been reported that insurance will cover nearly $19 million of Teixeira's salary.
-His case is a little different because he was injured in preparation for the World Baseball Classic, and a special MLB insurance policy will cover $7 million.
+His case is a little different because he was injured in preparation of the World Baseball Classic, and a special MLB insurance policy will cover $7 million.

-We know the Yankees have insurance policies on A-Rod, though since he made it back from injury this year, we don't know what's covered exactly.
+We know the Yankees have insurance policies on A-Rod, though since he made it back from injury this year, we don't what's covered exactly.
 And if the Yankees took out policies out for A-Rod and Teixeira, it's a pretty good bet that they insured the rest of their big contracts, Jeter and Youkilis especially.